Mostafa-Salama-1/RSA-Encryption-Algorithm/README.md

     <h1>RSA Encryption Algorithm on AT89s52 Microcontroller</h1>

     <h2>Project Overview</h2>
     <p>The primary goal of this project is to implement the RSA public-key cryptographic algorithm on the 8051 Microcontroller Unit (MCU).
 RSA is widely used for secure data communication, leveraging its ability to encrypt and decrypt messages using public and private keys.
-This project demonstrates the feasibility of running RSA operations, including key generation, encryption, and decryption, on a constrained embedded system.</p>
+This project demonstrates the feasibility of running RSA operations, including key generation, encryption, and decryption, on a constrained embedded system. <strong>Note: The current implementation has issues and does not work as intended.</strong></p>

     <h2>Features</h2>
     <ul>